5 easy ways to incorporate healthy foods into daily life

 So to make it a bit easier, I’ve put together 5 EASY ways to incorporate healthy foods into your everyday life, so you don’t let the slip-ups happen too often…

 Flaxseeds, chia seeds, goji berries – all these superfoods can be milled and sprinkled on just about any food, making sure you consume them in your diet on a daily basis, with zero effort.
 Sprinkle on porridge or cereal for breakfast; salads for lunch or even mix them into soups/ lentils/ curries for that added benefit.

 Kid a fussy eater?
 Add a spoonful to their breakfast cereal and/ or meals – they won’t even know!!!
 (Sorry, Little Man)

 I love these ready-to-sprinkle Linwood packets available in various combinations and flavours, and always have a couple at home.
 It’s our family’s staple go-to-sprinkle for great taste and health!

 We all know the 5-a-day rule, but how often do we follow it?
 No time.
 No energy.
-No fruits in the refrigerator… the excuses are always around.
-Which is why I’m so glad I discovered Rootine Blends Smoothies.
-These are frozen, ready-to-blend smoothie pouches that are delievered straight to your door!
+No fruits in the fridge… the excuses are always around.
+Which is why I’m so glad I discovered ready-to-blend smoothie pouches!
 No more hassle of buying, peeling and cutting fruits to make smoothies – all you have to do is blend and enjoy!
-Besides, each pouch contains a number of natural ingredients, including fruits, vegetables, seeds and superfoods, making your smoothie wholesome and super-healthy.
-And going with their ‘Frozen is the new Fresh’ tagline, Rootine Blends ensures that the nutrients and freshness is intact by flash-freezing to lock in the goodness.
+These pouches come in various combinations of fruits, veggies, nuts, seeds and superfoods, making your smoothie wholesome and super-healthy.

 TIP: Blend with water or milk, or for an even more delicious taste add almond or coconut milk.